purduehackers/door-opener/README.md

 If you are a member of Purdue Hackers and would like to contribute to door opener, contact an organizer for SSH details!

-If you are imaging a new door opener, install `libssl-dev` and `libudev-dev`.
+If you are imaging a new door opener, install the following dependencies:

+- `libssl-dev`
+- `libudev-dev`
+- `libnfc-dev`